dare-summer/dare-summer.github.io/index.md

 DARE 2024 will happen in September at TU Darmstadt.
 See [details](about/) and [attending](attending/) information.

-Also apply on the right.
+Apply using the link on the right.